EventideSystems/decidodeck/README.md

 ## Philosophy

-Decidodeck is more than a planning tool - it’s built on the understanding that change is complex and often messy.
+Decidodeck is more than a planning tool - it's built on the understanding that change is complex and often messy.
 It recognizes that strategy involves emotion, that contradictions can spark new insights, and that learning rarely follows a straight path.

 Instead of chasing clarity for its own sake, Decidodeck holds space for complexity and desire.
 It helps teams map not only what they aim to do - but also what they're not willing to betray in the process.